utdata/icj-class/static-apps/static-03-loops.md

 ### Update the headline

 At this point you are thinking "That's cool, Prof, but they are all the same."
 Well, remember when I showed above that we can call data from an array?
-We'll do that next, except we don't have to specify which item in the array since we've named the current pass as a "ship".
+We'll do that next, except we don't have to specify the order from the array since we've named the current pass as a "ship".
 We are now going to call that data in our loop.

 - For the headline in the `<h5>` text, replace "Special title treatment" with this: `{{ ship.ship_name }}`
 - Save your file and go look at your page.
 Now you have a new ship name in each card.